 When foundations begin to sink, it’s usually because voids exist underneath the concrete slab, and until the soil is reinforced and those voids are filled, it will be impossible to restore the foundation to its previous level of elevation without the use of underpinnings.

-Mudjacking and polyurethane injection work to fill the voids in the soil under the structure, and help halt the unfolding catastrophe.
-Mudjacking lifts the concrete foundation up on a densely-packed, swelling wave of slurry (a mixture of hard fill including mud, sand, cement, crushed limestone, etc.), while polyurethane injection utilizes dense, durable, environmentally-safe polyurethane foam.
+Mudjacking and polyurethane injection (or polyjacking) work to fill the voids in the soil under the structure, and help halt the unfolding catastrophe.
+Mudjacking lifts the concrete foundation up on a densely-packed, swelling wave of slurry (a mixture of hard fill including mud, sand, cement, crushed limestone, etc.), while polyurethane injection raises the concrete by utilizing dense, durable, environmentally-safe polyurethane foam.

 In each case, holes are drilled in the floor that penetrate through the concrete foundation and into the sunken spaces below (mudjacking holes are bigger and harder to patch).
 The slurry or foam is then injected in massive, concentrated quantities, enough to fill the underlying cavities and gradually lift the foundation (and all the weight above it) back to an adequate position.
 Once the technicians monitoring the procedure are satisfied they’ve added enough foam or slurry to support the concrete slab indefinitely, they will fill and repair the injection holes so the home’s floor looks as good as new.